TheoMzr/theo-mazure/content/authors/admin/_index.md

 highlight_name: true
 ---

-PhD student in Environmental Sciences at the CARRTEL laboratory (Savoie Mont-Blanc University, France).
+PhD student in Environmental Sciences at the CARRTEL laboratory (INARE & Savoie Mont-Blanc University, France).

 My research interest is to study long-term large-scale erosion and carbon fluxes by coupling spatial models and paleolimnology.